 You can also get combination bathroom vanity units, which adjoin a sink and toilet, to create one large cabinet.
 These are good if your bathroom is small as they make use of often-wasted space between a sink and toilet.

 They can also hide ugly pipework, although keep in mind that they do make it trickier to access plumbing if there are any issues.

-Vanity units also allow you to play around with materials and colours.
-There are a lot of different worktop options, from marble effect to stone, that can bring another layer of design and a different feeling to your bathroom.
+Bathroom sink units have a worktop to protect them from splashes.
+There are a lot of different options, from marble effect to stone, that can bring another layer of design and a different feeling to your bathroom.